Markson-bit/TaskManager-cs/README.md

   3. Deleting specific tasks by their indexes.

 ### Ideas for future:
-  1. Adding incorrect values protection in action-menu.
+  ~~1.
+Adding incorrect values protection in action-menu.~~ Already realized.

 ### Example screenshot: